 If p falls below a pre-specified significance threshold (typically α = .05), we reject H₀ in favour of H₁.

-Common Misconceptions About p-values
+Common misconceptions about p-values

 The p-value is one of the most frequently misinterpreted statistics in all of science.
 It is not: